YCAMInterlab/ofxTimeline/README.md

 ### 1 Pages

-You can divide the timeline into pages, each page containing it's own set of tracks.
+You can divide the timeline into pages, each page containing its own set of tracks.

 ### 2 Ticker and Playhead

 The header displays tick marks at minutes, seconds, and milliseconds.
 Clicking inside the header allows you to scrube the playhead time.
 The green line extending down the height of the timeline indicates the current time, while the red line  displays the hovering time.

-### 3 In and Out Handles.
+### 3 In/Out Handles

 The bar below the ticker allows you to drag the in and out points on the timeline.
 The region defined by the in and out point is all that is included during playback.